-Hargreave Hale has been managing unit trusts that invest in UK Small and Micro Cap companies for 15 years, and VCTs for 9 years.
+Hargreave Hale has been managing unit trusts that invest in UK Small and Micro Cap companies since 1998 and VCTs since 2004.
 It has a long established reputation that stems from its management of the Marlborough Special Situations Fund and the Marlborough UK Micro Cap Growth Fund, and more recently the VCTs.

 The VCT is co-managed by Giles Hargreave and Oliver Bedford, with support from the wider fund management team of George Finlay, Guy Feld, Richard Hallett, Siddarth Chand Lall, David Walton, Jean Roche and Will Searle.